Repetition structures, or loops, allow a statement, or set of statements to run repeatedly.

 As we’ve mentioned before, computers are stupid.
 They are bad at doing complex things, and in order to do something complex, you have to break it down into its simplest forms.

-Image if you had to write that code, asking for how much sales they were responsible for, and then making that calculation.
-Then redoing it again, and again, for every sales person.
-It would be time consuming for you, and amake it easy to make an error.
-Additionally, it would potentially cause an issue as what happens if your company hires a new slaes person, or someone leaves?
+Imagine if you had to write that code, asking for how much sales they were responsible for, and then making that calculation.
+Then redoing it again, and again, for every salesperson.
+It would be time consuming for you, and make it easy to make an error.
+Additionally, it might cause an issue as what happens if your company hires a new salesperson, or someone leaves?
 You would have to modify the code all over again.

 There are two main types of loops.
 The book refers to them as condition controlled and count-controlled loops.
 Other places call them conditional loops and counter loops.
 Both are correct, it is just a matter of which method they used.